 Would Hit a Girl: In Mark of Athena, he knocks out Keto, an ocean deity, with a kick to the head.

 A dragon automaton and returning character from The Bronze Dragon, an ancillary story from the previous series.
+At the beginning of the series, he's gone haywire as a result of Beckendorf's death.
 Currently the figurehead and AI of the Argo II.